 She can be heard on a CD production of Leonard Bernstein’s Mass with the NÖ Tonkünstler under direction of Kristjan Järvi and the CD Dichterliebe Reloaded with the CrossNova Ensemble, which came out in 2013 with the national broadcasting network of Austria.

-She taught singing and flute at the Musikschule Meidling and the University of Music and Performing Arts in Vienna.
-In Germany, she worked as a private voice coach and at the Musikschule Oberursel as well as at “StimmDich” in Hofheim/Germany, a school for Musical and Pop/Rock singing.
+She is teaching singing and flute at the Musikschule Meidling and the University of Music and Performing Arts in Vienna.
+In Germany, she worked as a private voice coach and at the Musikschule Oberursel as well as at “StimmDich” in Hofheim/Germany, a school for Musical and Pop/Rock singing, and in her time in Kirgistan she was music teacher at Bishkek International School.

-Heidemaria Oberthür currently lives with her husband and her two children in Bishkek, Kyrgizstan.
+Heidemaria Oberthür currently lives with her husband and her two children in Vienna.